mavryk-network/LIGO/gitlab-pages/docs/constants/constants.md

 const d = do {
   const x = 1;
   {
-    const x = 2; // Does not yield an error: another block return x;
+    const x = 2; // No error: a sub-block
+    return x;
   }
 };